Why Your Restaurant Isn’t on Google Maps? And How to Fix It Fast

 1. Your listing is not fully verified

-This sometimes happens when:
+This can happen when:

 • the verification postcard was never completed